 NYU also sends more students abroad than any other American school.
 Even in the present unpredictable economic atmosphere, 83 percent of the graduating class leave with jobs.
 This number increases to 94 percent employed or in graduate school within six months of commencement.

-Furthermore, the average starting salary of recent graduates is an impressive $53,350.
-Almost half of the graduating class will receive multiple job offers.
+Furthermore, in 2014, the average starting salary of recent graduates was an impressive $55,647.† Almost half of the graduating class will receive multiple job offers.

 NYU has also expanded into two foreign countries, with campuses in Shanghai (China) and Abu Dhabi (United Arab Emirates).
 Students can choose from over 230 areas of study and enjoy an intimate 10:1 student-to-faculty ratio.